justinmeiners/efficient-programming-with-components/13_searching.md

     and how we need should consider the needs of the user and give them various convenience interfaces for algorithms.

-[^eop-range-kinds]: These two kinds of ranges are discussed in depth in "Elements of Programming".
+[^eop-range-kinds]: These two kinds of ranges are discussed in depth in "Elements of Programming" chapter 6.

 [cpp-find]: https://en.cppreference.com/w/cpp/algorithm/find
 [clhs-find]: http://clhs.lisp.se/Body/f_find_.htm